 This question is probably one of the most frequently asked and discussed amount Canadian business owners, in particular small business owners.
-Is it ok for you, as a business owner, to use your personal credit card to make business related purchases?
+Is it ok for you, as a business owner, to use your personal credit card to make business-related purchases?

-Tax Season Will be a Nightmare
+Tax Season Could Be A Nightmare

 If you continue to use your personal credit card to make both personal and business purchases, tax season will, without a doubt be a nightmare.
-When you file your business’s taxes, you’ll most likely want to deduct your business related expenses.
-If during the year you used your personal credit card to purchase these business related expenses you could end up causing you’re self some serious tax issues which could end in an audit.
+When you file your business’s taxes, you’ll most likely want to deduct your business-related expenses.
+If during the year you used your personal credit card to purchase these business-related expenses you could end up causing you’re self some serious tax issues which could end in an audit.
 Your personal income taxes and your business’s taxes are two separate things so getting them all mixed up because you only used one credit card is something you definitely need to reconsider.

 Your Personal Credit Could Suffer